BuzzTech-Development/hypefrontend/README.md

 # HYPE Frontend
-Frontend for the HYPE project written in React.
+Frontend for the HYPE (Hope for Youth) project written in React.